 - The passage of time after vaccination.
 Getting vaccinated against COVID-19 is another way to build up antibodies.
 But over time, even those antibody levels wane, making you more susceptible to illness.

-Because COVID-19 is still so new, researchers are still learning about it.
+Because COVID-19 is relatively new, researchers continue to learn about it.
 It’s unknown exactly how long COVID-19 antibodies offer protection from reinfection.